 If the tumor is not growing but surgery is not an option after the initial chemotherapy, radiation therapy (along with chemotherapy) is usually the next treatment given.
 In some cases this might shrink the tumor enough so that surgery can then be done.
 This would then be followed by more chemotherapy, possibly with more radiation as well.
 In other cases where surgery is still not an option, radiation therapy and chemotherapy are the main treatments.

 If the Ewing tumor continues to grow despite the initial chemotherapy, a second type of chemotherapy (using different drugs) may be tried.
 Surgery or radiation therapy may also be tried to help keep the tumor under control.
 This may be followed by more chemotherapy.

 Metastatic Ewing tumors

 If the cancer has only spread to a few small areas, the main (primary) tumor and all known areas of metastases may be removed with surgery at this point.
-Other options, such as surgery plus radiation therapy or radiation therapy alone to all known metastatic sites, including the lungs, might also be tried.
+Other options, such as surgery plus radiation therapy (before and/or after surgery) or radiation therapy alone to all known metastatic sites, including the lungs, might also be tried.
 During and after these treatments, chemotherapy is given for several months as well.